Roll20/roll20-api-scripts/5eShapedScript/README.md

 ### Manually

 1. Select a token that represents a character
-1. Type **!shaped-import-spell --Fireball, Cure Wounds** into the chat window and hit enter, replacing the spell names with whatever spells you want to import.
+1. Type **!shaped-spell --Fireball, Cure Wounds** into the chat window and hit enter, replacing the spell names with whatever spells you want to import.
 If you're not sure what spells are available, try the Guided approach mentioned immediately below.
 1. You should see a confirmation message in the chat window

 Your new spells are now ready for use!